Women’s Backpacking Gear List (2024) — My Ultralight Approach

 Pee Funnel

-What I use: pStyle (1.6 oz, $12)
+pStyle (1.6 oz, $12)

 Ladies, this little plastic device is a game-changer.
 Peeing in the outdoors as a woman is not great if your legs are sore, there are mosquitoes, or you can’t go off-trail far enough to find privacy.
 With this pee funnel, you can just unzip your pants, or pull down the front of your waistband, and go.
 Afterwards, I rinse the funnel with a small amount of water, and then store it in a cloth drawstring that goes on the outside of my pack.
-I also don’t use toilet paper when I use this because the back edge of the pStyle works as a squeegee if you know what I mean.
+I also don’t wipe when I use this because the back edge of the pStyle works as a squeegee if you know what I mean.

 Toilet Paper